bozonx/gran-publicador/dev_docs/publication_status_logic.md

 ## Business Rules

+### Special Fields
+- **post.publishedAt**: Actual timestamp of successful publication.
+Set **only** by the publishing service.
+This field must **never** be reset by user actions (Draft/Ready/Schedule) to preserve historical data.
+- **publication.processingStartedAt**: Internal field for timeout detection.
+Reset when moving back to DRAFT, READY, or SCHEDULED.

 ### User-Selectable Statuses
 - **DRAFT**: Draft publication, may be incomplete
 - **READY**: Complete publication, ready but not scheduled